Wyoming OSHA has issued several citations totaling $15,120 in fines against Nature’s Capital, whose employee was killed by a bear in September.

 ESPC: Session ends on high note; Good session yields passage of job safety and sunshine laws…

 On Thursday, Mar.
-8, Dan Neal of the Equality State Policy Center discussed the end of the session, including the public meetings bill and a workplace safety
+8, Dan Neal of the Equality State Policy Center discussed the end of the session, including the public meetings bill and

 Beyond those efforts, exactly what WOGISA can and should do to help stem serious injuries and fatalities in the industry isn’t clear to it’s own members.
 Attendees in Rock Springs complained that a company can have a seatbelt policy, but that doesn’t mean all of their employees will wear seatbelts every time they’re in a vehicle.
 “You can build all the policies you want, but if you don’t hold employees accountable for their actions,” the policies have little effect, said Denny Gladwin of Halliburton Services.